appgate/sdpctl/docs/appliance.md

 ## Upgrading appliances
 You can use `sdpctl` for upgrading your Appgate SDP appliances using the `upgrade` action command.
 Upgrading is a two step process where you first need to upload an image of the newer version which you want to upgrade to.
 You can find all supported Appgate SDP images available on [Appgate SDP support page](https://www.appgate.com/support/software-defined-perimeter-support).

-> Note: You can use the `upgrade` command along with the `--filter` and/or `--exclude` flags.
+> Note: You can use the `upgrade` command along with the `--include` and/or `--exclude` flags.
 This will upgrade only the appliances matching the filter or exclude query.

 You can view the current status of an upgrade by running `upgrade status`.
 If no upgrade is in progress, the upgrade status should be 'idle':
 ```bash